 It will later benefit you in reading, grammar, and listening comprehension.
 Combining everything will enhance your progress and will sound natural.

 These days, there are varieties of tools readily available on the internet, especially for this purpose.
-You can take the help of language apps, such as Memrise and Duolingo, LMS courses, YouTube Videos, Audio podcast, J-Movies, and online study materials.
+For example, you can take the help of language apps, such as Memrise and Duolingo, LMS courses, YouTube Videos, Audio podcasts, J-Movies, and online study materials.

 But these online tools can be a starting point, not the end.
 Japanese is one of the most complicated languages, and it takes enormous time to gain any meaningful fluency.

 Thus, it would be better to take lessons from a Japanese teacher or enroll in any Japanese courses near you.
-Thanks to a growing demand for Japanese studies, you will find many choices across the world.
+However, thanks to a growing demand for Japanese studies, you will find many choices worldwide.

-It bridges the gap between the skills you learned for the JLPT test and real conversational Japanese.
+It bridges the gap between the skills you learned for the JLPT test and authentic conversational Japanese.
 It can cement your existing knowledge a few weeks before the test.